kziraddin/BloomDropFlowerShop/README.md

 ### Frontend
 - **React.js**
-  - Created modular and reusable UI components (e.g., SignInForm, Navbar).
+  - Created modular and reusable UI components (e.g., SignUpForm, Navbar).
   - Styled with responsive CSS for an intuitive user experience.

 ## ⚙️ Setup and Installation